 Brentford Community Stadium, an atypical new stadium

 The capacity of the new Brentford Community Stadium may say something about the club's ambitions, and how unexpectedly fast it all happened.
-The stadium, which will open in 2020, is one and a half times as big as Griffin Park, but with 17,250 seats it is of course the smallest stadium in the Premier League.
+The stadium, which opened in 2020, is one and a half times as big as Griffin Park, but with 17,250 seats it is of course the smallest stadium in the Premier League.
 Although it is questionable whether it could have been bigger, given the stadium's location, sandwiched between two railway lines and the busy M4 flyover.

 A full circle: the return to Kew Bridge